Questions about the Test Results

 It is best to use a telephone that plugs into a wall-mounted jack and has a corded handset, as this offers a better and more consistent sound quality than cell phones.
 Having the keypad on the telephone base avoids the awkwardness of using the receiver for both hearing and entering the numbers you hear.
 If you do not have access to a telephone with a corded receiver, be sure your telephone is providing clearly audible sound that is free of noise or distortion.
+If you use a cell phone, be sure you have a strong signal and a clear connection.
+Use ear buds with your cell phone if you have them, and remove the ear bud from the ear that is not being tested so that only one ear is tested at a time.
 Note that the National Hearing Test was standardized for use with wired landline telephones.
 The sound quality of other types of phones may not be good enough for proper testing and may adversely affect test scores.

 Why should I take the test in a quiet location?

 Even though a room may seem quiet enough for a phone conversation, background noises can interfere with your ability to hear the sounds and concentrate on the test.
 Even an occasional noise can be distracting enough to affect the results.
 So please find a very quiet room where noise and other distractions are minimized.
 This will reduce the chances of getting invalid test results.

 Why do you want to know my age and sex?

 This is solely for research purposes by the hearing scientists who have been involved in the research and development of the National Hearing Test.
 The information will not be shared.

 I already wear hearing aids.
 Can I take the test?

 If you have a question about the effectiveness of your hearing aids, we recommend that you consult a certified hearing professional.
 Of course, you could take the test if you remove your aids; however, it is unlikely that you will learn anything from a screening test that you do not already know.